 Support measures available to help businesses tide through COVID-19

-Companies have not been spared.
-Over 8,500 business entities closed in April and more could go under, as our circuit breaker continues and the problem of COVID-19 persists.
+Companies have borne the brunt of lockdowns all over the world.
+In Singapore, we saw 8,500 business entities closing in April.
 Much like supporting its citizens, the Singapore government has also introduced support measures to help businesses during these difficult times.

 Here are the COVID-19 support measures available for businesses.